Skip to content

 AKUA Mind & Body Treatment Program

-AKUA Mind and Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with mental health and substance use disorders.
-We offer both intensive inpatient programs as well as outpatient treatment.
-AKUA Mind & Body works diligently with each client and their family to ensure that their treatment plan is specifically tailored to their needs, and not just their disorder.
+AKUA Behavioral Health is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with substance use and mental health disorders.
+We offer both residential programs as well as outpatient treatment.
+AKUA works diligently with each client and their family to ensure that the treatment plan is specifically tailored to their needs, and not just their disorder.

 Co-Occurring Disorders

-Individuals with co-occurring disorders are more likely to have impairments in daily functioning, and within their relationships and work life.
+Individuals with co-occurring disorders are more likely to have impairments in daily functioning, relationships, and work life.

 Having two disorders also increases the likelihood of relapse in these individuals.
 Both disorders must be treated simultaneously, so one disorder does not linger and cause the individual to relapse.